Subproblems and Overlapping Subproblems

 factorial(1000), we don't need to actually know what

-By specifying the correct base case and recursive case, result of all the preceding subproblems will produce the solution we need
+By specifying the correct base case and recursive case, the result of all the preceding subproblems will produce the solution we need.

-Up to this point, we haven't discussed overlapping subproblems, because there aren't any in the factorial function.
+Up to this point in this article, we haven't discussed overlapping subproblems, because there aren't any in the factorial function.
 They are all subproblems called with unique values.

 For overlapping subproblems to occur, our recursive function will be called with the same input multiple times.
 This most often happens when we have more than one recursive call in a recursive function.

 For example, the logic for finding a Fibonacci number is the following: